neilbeveridge/http-stub/README.md

   99%    3.60s
 ```
 ### Accessing Histogram Metrics over HTTP
 JSON Histogram metrics are provided as JSON over HTTP for Dither and Magnitude.
 A Histogram is created for each distinct set of query parameters which yield a logically different behaviour.
-For example, a request for the same Pareto Dither Distribution will always be reported in the same histogram and a request for a constant dither will always be reported in the same histogram, with similar requests.
+For example, a request for the same Pareto Dither Distribution will always be reported in Histogram A, whilst a request for a Constant Dither 50ms will always be reported in Histogram B, with its 50ms brothers.